Gout: A New Treatment For an Old Disease

 - Gout is more common in people who are overweight, drink excessive amounts of alcohol or who have high cholesterol, diabetes and high blood pressure.

-- Males create gout more often than women.
+- Guys create gout more often than women.

 - Women are more likely to develop gout after menopause.